GospelSounders/adventhymnals/content/02.christ-in-song/09.701-800/06.751-760/05.The-Day-of-Toil/docs.md

 ---
+title: |
-title: 755.
-The Day of Toil
+    755. The Day of Toil - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 755.
+The Day of Toil.
+This is the day of toil Beneath earth's sultry noon; This is the day of service true, But resting cometh soon.
+    keywords:  |
-    keywords: Christ in Song, The Day of Toil, This is the day of toil,
+        Christ in Song, adventhymnals, advent hymnals, The Day of Toil, This is the day of toil.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 755. THE DAY OF TOIL
+####  Christ in Song,

 ```txt
 1.